 Science in the Springfield Public School Gardens

 Discover how school gardens can become powerful, standards-aligned science classrooms in this engaging workshop spotlighting Springfield Public Schools.
-We’ll explore how garden tasks grow into full lesson plans, highlight K–5 science connections, and take a closer look at pollinator gardens as dynamic learning spaces.
+We’ll explore all of the K–5 science connections to both edible and pollinator habitat gardens and as dynamic learning spaces.
 Participants will gain real-world insights from a large district’s successes and challenges, build a deeper understanding of how gardens support Massachusetts science standards, and walk away with concrete activities, and resources.
-This session emphasizes equity in science education and empowers educators and community members for continued engagement with gardens beyond the planning phase.
+This session emphasizes equity in science education and empowers educators for continued engagement with gardens beyond the planning phase.